kdu3142/Discord-Relay/README.md

 The `docker-compose.yml` file is configured to:
 - Build the image automatically
 - Restart the container unless stopped
-- Load environment variables from `config.env`
-- Mount `config.env` as a volume so the web UI can save configuration
+- Mount the `data/` directory for persistent configuration
+- Auto-create `config.env` from template on first run
 - Expose web UI on port 3001 (configurable via `WEBUI_PORT`)
 - Run alongside other services (n8n, Supabase)

 **Important:**
-- If `config.env` doesn't exist, the bot will automatically create it from `config.env.example` on first run
+- The bot automatically creates `config.env` from the template on first run
-- You can also manually copy the template: `cp config.env.example config.env`
-- The `config.env` file will be mounted as a volume so the web UI can save your configuration
+- Configuration is stored in `./data/config.env` (Docker) or `./config.env` (local)
-- Your `config.env` is ignored by git, so your secrets stay private and persist across `git pull` updates
+- The `data/` directory is ignored by git, so your secrets stay private

-**Note for Docker users:** If you see "EISDIR" errors, it means Docker created a directory instead of a file when mounting the volume.
-To fix this:
-1. Create an empty `config.env` file locally: `touch config.env`
-2. Or let the app create it automatically on first run (it will detect and fix the directory issue)
+- Configuration persists across `git pull` updates and container rebuilds

 ## n8n Workflow Setup